How to Choose Fabrics for a Three Color Quilt

 Value

 Black, gray, and white (or any other progression from light to dark) may seem an “obvious” choice for a three color quilt, but it looks SO GOOD!
 You can do gradients with other quilts, but it’s a lot tricker to get right and to make it shine.
 Don’t miss this opportunity to let value really run the show, especially if your chosen pattern lends itself well to this, too.
-Note that here I also played with scale (textured linen then bold gorgeous print, then simple print).
+Note that here I also played with scale (textured linen then bold, gorgeous print, then simple print).
 It just adds that extra something!

 Color